consortium/Hybrid-Publishing-Consortium/README.md

-The consortium’s mission is to supporting the software development community to build free and open source publishing infrastructures.
+The consortium’s mission is to support software development communities to build free and open source publishing infrastructures.

 The consortium is a network of businesses, community groups and researchers.

 The consortium is open to all areas of publishing.
-The current priority is interoperability between platform in scholarly publishing that are using multi-format and multi-media functionality.
+The current priority is interoperability between software platforms in scholarly publishing that are using multi-format and multi-media functionality.

-The consortium is operated by the research organization the Hybrid Publishing Group.
+The consortium is operated by the research organization the [Hybrid Publishing Group](https://hpg-io/).

 ### Connecting Platforms